Ontological security: Home ownership

 Children are more likely to have a positive ontological security when the child's parents own their own home.
 Reportedly, home ownership also improves parenting and allows for a future transfer of assets, thus facilitating ontological security.

-What is also true is in Societies such as Germany and other Northern European States where renting is stable, and well regulated, the issue of stability does not have to equate with home ownership based on mortgages.
+What is also true is that in societies such as Germany and other Northern European countries, where renting is stable and well regulated, stability does not necessarily equate with home ownership.